corefan/xenko-docs/manual/input/gestures.md

 **Discrete** gestures (tap, flick, long press) always have the state _occurred_. **Continuous** gestures (drag and composite) always begin with the state _began_, followed by any  _changed_ states, and end with the _ended_ state.

-To query the current state of a gesture, use the [GestureEvent.State](xref:SiliconStudio.Xenko.Input.GestureEvent.State) field of the triggered gesture event.
+To query the current state of a gesture, use the @'SiliconStudio.Xenko.Input.GestureEvent.State' field of the triggered gesture event.

 ## Types of gesture
 Xenko supports two main types of gesture: